turi-mate/deepbirding/README.md

 - For the data preprocessing part we applied some data preparing methods and techniques to balance and fit the provided dataset for the model training:
   - We analyzed the acquired dataset from two views and applied some changes to the dataset:
   - We inspected the length of the provided datafiles, and we decided that we should filter out those audio data instances that are too short (less than 2 seconds) and that are excessively long (more than 1 minute) for a training sample
 - We applied these changes to a new metadata file, so the original provided metadata file is also remained intact
+- Both of the visualization and preprocessing steps were done at the `data_preprocessing.ipynb` notebook file

 ### Data Preparation and Initial Training:
-- We made the data preparations for the CNN model in the training.ipynb so we can directly fit the dataset into the model that will be later trained
+- We made the data preparations for the CNN model in the `training.ipynb` so we can directly fit the dataset into the model that will be later trained
 - We also made an initial model training using the Pytorch Lightning platform